 - Avoid wearing jewelry during class.
 This includes earrings, bracelets, necklaces, body piercing jewelry, and rings.
 Wedding rings may be worn if they have no sharp edges or protrusions.
-The intent is ensure that nobody, including yourself, is harmed if jewelry is impacted or pulled during training activities.
+The intent is to ensure that nobody, including yourself, is harmed if the jewelry is impacted or pulled during training activities.

-- Toenails and fingernails should be well trimmed and cut short.
+- Toenails and fingernails should be well-trimmed and cut short.
 If your occupation or other activities require that you maintain long nails then please ensure you notify any training partners that you have long nails before you begin training with them.

 - Please ensure you will not need to visit the restroom during class activities.
 While this may not always be avoidable, it should not be a common occurrence.
 However, do not maintain a full bladder or suffer intestinal distress during training as a blow to these areas could be dangerous or result in an unfortunate event.

 One final point about class etiquette.
 You should avoid becoming angry.
 You may be struck harder than expected or struck when or where you did not expect.
-In most cases these will be accidents or miscommunication events.
+In most cases, these will be accidents or miscommunication events.
 You should learn to take them in stride.
 If you believe that someone is doing these things deliberately please inform Sensei who will investigate.
 You do not need to become angry.

 A salutation is, as the root of the word suggests, a salute.
 Bowing is a form of salutation.
-So is a military style salute.
+So is a military-style salute.
 You will find numerous ways in the martial arts and in general life experiences where salutes are exchanged between two or more individuals.

 Our standardized salutation consists of the following sequence of events.